pmcampones/Blockmess/README.md

 The nature of the *YCSB* tests require a synchronous execution calling the *ApplicationInterface.invokeSync* operation.
 As such, the metrics retrieved significantly downplay Blockmess' performance, as the threads issuing the operations will be blocked.

-Nevertheless, we provide the script *scripts/run_ycsb.sh* to run a *YCSB* test.
+Nevertheless, we provide the scripts *scripts/ycsb/baremetal.sh* and *scripts/ycsb/container.sh* to run a *YCSB* test.

-This script receives no arguments and runs a single replica.
+This scripts receives no arguments and run a single replica.
 The operations executed follow the workload defined in *config/workloads/workloada*.

 The configurations used follow the description found in: